Azure/azure-powershell/src/EventGrid/EventGrid.Autorest/docs/Update-AzEventGridTopic.md

 # Update-AzEventGridTopic

 ## SYNOPSIS
-Asynchronously creates a new topic with the specified parameters.
+Asynchronously Update a new topic with the specified parameters.

 ## SYNTAX